top of page

 The Therapist-Client Match Is Everything

-Here's the truth that no one talks about enough: the relationship between you and your therapist is the single most important factor in successful therapy.
+Here's the truth: the relationship between you and your therapist is the single most important factor in successful therapy.
 All the techniques and credentials in the world won't help if you don't feel comfortable, understood, and genuinely cared for.

 If you limit yourself to only in-network providers, you might be eliminating the person who could genuinely change your life.
 I've had clients who spent months with in-network therapists they didn't connect with, only to find their perfect match outside the network.